mihaelaaa-23/PR/lab1_http_server/report.md

 ![img.png](images/ss1.png)

 ### Running the Server
-To run the server, make sure you are in the correct directory `cd lab1_http_server/server`, then use the following
+To run the server you have two options:
+- **Locally with Python**: make sure you are in the correct directory `cd lab1_http_server/server`, then use the following
 command: `python3 server.py`

 ![img.png](images/ss2.png)

+- **Using Docker**: build the Docker image and run the container with the following commands, making sure you are in the root directory of the project `lab1_http_server` and run `docker-compose up --build`

 ### Browsing Requests
 After running the server, we can access it through a web browser at http://localhost:8080/.
 The browser sends HTTP